a365020121/Covid19Data.jl/README.md

 How to use these funcitons:

-## you also can add ? before funciton to find the document.
+## you also can add ? before a funciton to find the document.
 ## like ?arma_gen()

 ```julia